 Website diskcryptor.org which supports it now provides tutorials and technical documents to help new users to get familiar with DiskCryptor.
 A well-documented tutorial guide is available in the Tutorial section of the website.
 It covers detailed “How to backup” and “How to encrypt” steps.
 “Designing Multiboot Configurations” guide and tips are also available on that.

-If the above-mentioned guide doesn’t help you much, DiskCryptor also has a forum where you can ask your query.
+If the above-mentioned guide doesn’t help you much, DiskCryptor also has a forum where you can ask your queries.
 FAQs are also available as a part of the additional help section to get basic clarification.
 The technical guide helps you to understand basic security, usage characteristics, compatibility, and performance.

 How to Use DiskCryptor

 As suggested by the developer that before you encrypt the system partition make a restore point.
 If anything happens to your system partition at least you will have your operating system back.
-Here I will encrypt an external hard drive and the process is the same for system partition too.
+Here, I will encrypt an external hard drive and the process is the same for system partition too.

 1. Select the partition you want to encrypt and click on “Encrypt”.